mapitman/media-encoding/README.md

    # Output: Breaking Bad - S01E01.mkv, Breaking Bad - S01E02.mkv, etc.
    ```

-If metadata lookup is disabled or fails, the script falls back to using the disc title.
+If metadata lookup is disabled or both services are unavailable, the script falls back to using the disc title.

 ### Temporary Directory